Tesfa8186/MERN-Book-Serach-Engine/README.md

 ## Summary

-Usage of Google Books API to create an Graql API with Apollo Server.
+- Usage of Google Books API to create an Graql API with Apollo Server.
 MERN stack is implemented to create the app.
-User can sign up and log in for an account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.
+- User can sign up and log in for an account, search for a book of their liking and added to a list of saved books, users can also remove the saved books.
+- User can search for new books to read, to keep a list of books and to purchase favorite.

 ## Technolgy Used